unistra/excalibur/docs/source/usage.rst

 Usage
 =====

+Excalibur is a tool intended on ressources management in applications.

 The purpose of Excalibur is to execute plugins methods according to query parameters.

-Excalibur analyzes the query according to yaml configuration files and select which plugin to run.
+Excalibur analyzes the query according to yaml configuration files and select which plugins should be run, and which parameters they should use,

+dependending on the allowances set in the yaml files.

 Excalibur works with Query and PluginsRunner objects which should be imported like : ::